Simplemux/simplemux/README.md

 ### Summary

+Simplemux has 3 _flavors_, 2 _tunnel modes_, 3 _modes_ (Network, UDP and TCP), and it can be used with or without RoCH compression.
+Therefore, it has 3x2x3x2 (36) options, in addition to the 4 multiplexing policies.
+However, not all the combinations have been implemented or make sense.

-The next table details the options that are available for each flavor.
+The next table details the options that are available:
 ```
              +-----------------------+-------+-------------------------------+
              |         Mode          |       |                               |